-If you are applying to Rocky Mountain College, the fee for the application costs $35.
+If you are applying to Rocky Mountain College, the application fee costs $35.

 These are the application deadlines for Rocky Mountain College.